Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Introduction

 The main goal of this paper is to find the \emph{distribution of the number of starvations} within a file of $N$ packets.
 We first model the buffer as an M/M/1 queue, and then extend it to incorporate the bursty packet arrival that is modeled by an \emph{interrupted Poisson process (IPP)}.
 In this system, a fixed amount of packets are \emph{prefetched} (also called ``prefetching threshold'') before the service begins or resumes after a starvation event.

-In this paper, we propose two approaches (that give the same result) to compute the starvation probabilities and the distribution of the number of starvations for a single file.
-The first approach gives an explicit result based on the \emph{Ballot theorem} \cite{Takacs}.
-The second approach provides a recursive computation algorithm.
-Both are done in an M/M/1 queue on a \emph{packet level}.
+In this paper, we mainly propose two approaches (that give the same result) to compute the distribution of the number of starvations for a single file.
+The first approach gives an explicit result based on the famous \emph{Ballot theorem} \cite{Takacs}.
+But it is in general suitable for independent and identically distributed (i.i.d.) arrival process.
+This motivates us to propose the second approach that yields a more flexible recursive algorithm.
+Although it has no explicit result, it can be used to compute the starvation probabilities for more complicated arrival processes.
+In terms of complexity, the recursive approach can compute the starvation probabilities for different combinations of the initial start-up threshold and the file size in one round, which means an overall smaller complexity than the Ballot theorem approach.

+The key feature of Ballot theorem is its simple expression to compute the probability that a counting process (e.g. arrival process) is strictly ahead of another counting process (e.g. departure process).
 Using Ballot theorem, we can compute in a simple way the exact distribution of the number of starvations explicitly.
-When the file size approaches infinity, we present the asymptotic starvation probability using Gaussian (interchangeable with Normal) approximation as well as an approximation of the Riemann integral.
-As a special case that the playout buffer is modeled as an M/D/1 queue, the probability of meeting a certain number of starvations can be obtained on the basis of a discrete version of Ballot theorem.
-Whereas the Ballot Theorem provides an explicit solution, we propose an alternative approach which constitutes a recursive algorithm for computing starvation probabilities.
-Although the recursive approach does not generate an explicit solution, it does perform better than the Ballot Theorem in terms of complexity under certain circumstances.
-In addition, the recursive approach enables us to compute the probability of starvations with ON/OFF bursty packet arrivals.
+When the file size is large enough, we present the asymptotic starvation probability using Gaussian (interchangeable with Normal) approximation as well as an approximation of the Riemann integral.
+As a special case that the playout buffer is modeled by an M/D/1 queue, the probabilities of the number of starvations can be obtained on the basis of a discrete version of Ballot theorem.
+Furthermore, unlike the Ballot theorem that usually requires the i.i.d. packet arrivals, the recursive approach enables us to compute the probability of starvations with continuous-time ON/OFF bursty packet arrivals.
+The media server transfers packets during the ON state and pauses during the OFF state.
+It switches from one state to the other after residing an exponentially distributed time period.

 We further propose a fluid analysis of starvation behavior on the file level.
 This approach, instead of looking into the stochastic packet arrivals and departures, predicts the starvation where the servers manage a large quantity of file transfers.
 Given the traffic intensity and the distribution of file size, we are able to compute the starvation probability as a function of the prefetching threshold.
 The fluid analysis, though simple, offers an important insight on how to control the probability of starvation for many files, instead of for one particular file.